ylireetta/tiralabra-rsa/documentation/projectspecification.md

     - Program input 1 = recipient's username
     - Program input 2 = the message to encrypt
     - Encryption:
-        - The program searches for a text file containing the public key of the recipient using program input 1 (e.g., recipientname_public_key.txt)
+        - The program searches for a text file containing the public key of the recipient using program input 1 (e.g., recipientname.txt)
         - If a public key is found, it is used to encrypt the message (program input 2)
         - If a public key is *not* found, the key pair for the recipient is generated on the fly, written in text files, and the public key is used to encrypt the message (program input 2)
     - The output is the RSA encrypted message